-There are two ways to make gifts that contribute to the Phi Kappa Phi Awards program – through either a bequest or a donation.
+There are two ways to make gifts that contribute to the Phi Kappa Phi award and grant programs – through either a bequest or a donation.
 Several naming and endowment opportunities are available.

 Please contact the Executive Director for further information on award funding.
 Email email@example.com or call 800-804-9880, ext.
 221.